spacetelescope/PASTIS/README.md

 ### Conda environment
 We provide an `environment.yml` file that can be taken advantage of with the conda package management system.
 By creating a conda environment from this file, you will be set up to run all the code in this package.
-This includes the installation of the `hcipy` package from a specific commit of the repository, see below.

 If you don't know how to start with conda, you can [download miniconda here](https://docs.conda.io/en/latest/miniconda.html).
 After a successful installation, you can create the `pastis` conda environment by navigating with the terminal into the